 La Prairie (Les Bois)

-A friend celebrated her birthday here many years ago, and it was the perfect spot to lay out my yak rug for my little then 18 month old (I’m melting just looking back at this pic of Mr 9 contentedly with doudou in hand and chatting to the dog!).
+A friend celebrated her birthday here many years ago, and it was the perfect spot to lay out my yak rug for my then 18 month old (I’m melting just looking back at this pic of Mr 10 content with doudou in hand, casquette on backwards, and chatting to the dog!).
 A peaceful family hotel, located under ⛰ the Aiguilles des Drus and the Aiguille Verte, and with views of 🏔 Mont-Blanc . . . this guest house and café was built in the early 20th century by Henri Claret-Tournier, a high mountain guide with 99 ascents of Mont-Blanc to his name!
 As tourists began to frequent the valley, he took the « monchus » up the mountain, while his wife Aline and her daugher Perlina tended to their stomachs!
 La Prairie was passed down through the family, and has been modernised over the years;

 Le Jardin du Goûter (Hotel Oustalet, Chamonix)

 🍰 Le Jardin du Gouter is a tea room which is lovely in both winter and summer.
-In winter, there is a cosy indoor area, and in summer there is a green lawn outside (be careful with small children next to the pool) . . . 🍰 the cakes are DELICIOUS!
+In winter, there is a cosy indoor area, and in summer there is a green lawn outside (note: be especially careful with small children next to the swimming pool) . . . 🍰 the cakes are DELICIOUS!

 La Folie Douce (Chamonix centre)